 When employees get the hang of handling inbound calls, everything could feel routine.
 This makes it easy for them to make assumptions about a customer’s needs and wants.

 It’s important to keep in mind that every caller is different.
 The solution could be the same but you need to treat each customer’s problem as unique.
 This means your employees would have to tailor their approach when necessary.

 It’s best to follow the caller’s lead.
 Let them tell you what they want and then you can fill the gaps with follow-up questions.
 Assure the customer that you understood what they want.

 Repeat what they said if necessary.
 Making assumptions and getting it wrong will leave a lasting negative impression.
 It will make any caller feel like the other person isn’t listening and is the surest way to lose a customer’s trust.

 Handling inbound calls with finesse takes time.

 Following the tips above will help your employees better field calls.
-But if you need more help, there are solutions you could look into.
+But if you need more help, we offer 24/7 live answering solutions.